 Code of Conduct

 Our integrity and reputation depend on our ability to do the right thing, even when it’s not the easy thing.
-The Code of Conduct is a collection of rules and policy statements intended to assist employees and directors in making decisions about their conduct in relation to the firm’s business.
-The Code is based on our fundamental understanding that no one at JPMorgan Chase should ever sacrifice integrity — or give the impression that they have — even if they think it would help the firm’s business.
+The Code of Conduct is a collection of rules and principles intended to assist employees and directors in making decisions about their conduct in relation to the firm’s business.
+The Code is based on the fundamental understanding that we are all responsible for conducting business ethically and no one should ever sacrifice integrity — or give the impression that they have — even if they think it would help the firm’s business.
 Access the JPMorgan Chase Code Of Conduct

 Code of Ethics for Finance Professionals

-The purpose of the Code of Ethics for Finance Professionals Policy (Policy) is to promote honest and ethical conduct and adherence with the law, particularly as related to the maintenance of JPMorgan Chase & Co (firm) financial books and records and the preparation of its financial statements.
-Noncompliance with applicable ethics laws and regulations can result in significant legal and regulatory exposure to JPMC, as well as cause serious reputational harm.
+The purpose of the Code of Ethics for Finance Professionals is to promote honest and ethical conduct and adherence with the law, particularly as related to the maintenance of JPMorgan Chase & Co. financial books and records and the preparation of its financial statements.
+Noncompliance with applicable ethics laws and regulations can result in significant legal and regulatory exposure to the firm, as well as cause serious reputational harm.

-This Policy applies to the conduct and reporting requirements of the Chief Executive Officer, Chairman, Chief Financial Officer and Principal Accounting Officer of JPMC (JPMC Finance Officers) and to all other professionals of the firm worldwide serving in a finance, accounting, LOB Treasury, tax or investor relations role (Finance Professionals).
+The Code of Ethics applies to the conduct and reporting requirements of the Chief Executive Officer, Chairman, Chief Financial Officer and Principal Accounting Officer of the firm (Finance Officers) and to all other professionals of the firm worldwide serving in a finance, accounting, LOB Treasury, tax or investor relations role (Finance Professionals).

 Standards of Conduct